Uvic-SENG321Spring2024/course/project/teamwork-contributions.md

 #### These reports are not optional.

 Each student is required to create several reports documenting the assessment of each team member of your group, including yourself.
-There will be an assessment **after each project iteration.**
+There will be an assessment **after each project iteration.** Thus, there are a total of 5 assessments.

 Each report should document who did what during the iteration for each person, and your assessment of that person, again, including yourself.